-When you install multiple copies of Management & Control Services (MCS)creating a server clustereach member of the cluster is assigned an initial priority number.
-The first server in the cluster automatically becomes the primary server and receives a priority of 0 (zero), the next server installed receives a priority of 1, and so on.
+When you install multiple copies of Management & Control Services (MCS) creating a server cluster each member of the cluster is assigned an initial priority.
+The server with the highest priority in the cluster acts as the primary server.
+If that server goes down, the server with the next highest priority in the cluster takes over primary server responsibilities.
 If you need to re-prioritize the servers in a cluster after installation, you can do so using the procedure below.

-Second, a priority of 1 (one) indicates the first server to take over if the primary server is removed from the cluster.
-If for example, you have 3 secondary servers in a cluster, you would want to make sure the best available secondary is assigned a priority of 1 in case it needs to someday take over the role of the primary server.
+For example, if you have three additional servers in a cluster, you should make sure the best available server is assigned the highest priority, in case it needs to someday take over the role of the primary server.

 |To change the priority of a server in an MCS server cluster|